-In a few words, the Lymphatic Drainage Massage can be beneficial on your general health because the lymph system is part of your body’s immune system.
+In a few words, this massage technique can be beneficial on your general health because the lymph system is part of your body’s immune system.

 The lymph is a fluid that transports oxygen and nutrients to your cells and at the same time, caught toxins and release them out of your body through the lymph nodes.